Editorial Standards

 - Send only the completed Form 15315.
 Do not attach actuarial reports or extra letters when you submit.

 - Filing deadline is 90 days after the start of the plan year.
 For a calendar year plan, that is March 31.
-EPCU does not provide return‑receipt acknowledgments, so keep your own proof.
+Once you submit electronically, the IRS sends a verification of submission, which you should keep with your plan records.

 - For account‑specific questions, contact Employee Plans Customer Account Services at 877‑829‑5500.